 Of course, this is completely implementation dependent and therefore not standardized.
-We could think of other solutions, like pushing a popular channel file to the mABR server, sending events when a new channel becomes popular etc.For this, the Analytics server can use several inputs:
+Other solutions could be considered, like pushing a popular channel file to the mABR server, sending events when a new channel becomes popular etc. For this, the Analytics server can use several inputs:

-- Sessions creation/destruction: based on this the Analytics increments/decrements an internal counter for the associated channel - UE location: Analytics may count Sessions per geographical areas

-• "Forced" popularity for a channel in prevision of a popular event.
+- Sessions creation/destruction: based on this the Analytics increments / decrements an internal counter for the associated channel - UE location: Analytics may count Sessions per geographical areas - "Forced" popularity for a channel in prevision of a popular event.